NCIP/cadsr-cdecurate/db-sql/gf32398_README.txt

 /*
  * Notes related to issue https://gforge.nci.nih.gov/tracker/index.php?func=detail&aid=30681.
  */

+*** APPLYING CHANGES ***

-Some of the scripts need to be executed in the correct order for them to work.
+The scripts need to be executed in the correct order for them to work.
 They are showed as below -

 Run with user SBREXT: